thomas-forbes/thomasforbes-com/src/content/blog/week.md

 - Pretty variable
 - I try to recover and prepare my body / mind for the week ahead.
 - I try to go for a long multi-hour and listen to podcasts or audiobooks at 3x speed.
+  - Once walked 30.69 km (actual number) from Malahide to Dun Laoghaire.